Celia Haig-Brown

 Biography

 Celia Haig-Brown is a Euro-Canadian ethnographer committed to respectful and reciprocal research and practice.
 Her first book (1988) focused on interviews with former students of the Kamloops Indian Residential School.
 An updated version, Tsqelmucwílc: The Kamloops Indian Residential School, Resistance and a Reckoning, with Indigenous collaborators, was launched September 30, 2022 at Tk’emlups te Secwepemc.
-She also co-directed two documentaries with relatives of the KIRS students.
-Her film Listen to the Land addresses the complexities of the Naskapi Nation’s commitment to land and caribou in the reality of open pit mining (http://www.listeningtotheland.org/).
+She co-directed two documentaries with relatives of the KIRS students.
+Her third film Listen to the Land addresses the complexities of the Naskapi Nation’s commitment to land and caribou in the reality of open pit mining (http://www.listeningtotheland.org/).
 In production is a new film Rodeo Women: Behind the Scenes (https://rodeowomencanada.org/).
 Next projects include creative non-fiction work during a special writer-in-residence appointment.
 She is happily retired from her full-time position at York as of January 1, 2024.
 She continues to work with a number of doctoral students in programs across campus.

 Scholarly Interests